With bricks and mortar casinos closed due to the pandemic, more people have settled down to online plays.

 14% of all online gaming user acquisition clicks are invalid

-CHEQ for PPC is increasingly used by many of the leading names in ingaming to root out millions of dollars of user acquisition fraud.
+CHEQ is increasingly used by many of the leading names in ingaming to root out millions of dollars of user acquisition fraud.
 CHEQ has found that around 14% of all clicks on online gaming ads are invalid, coming from geographically irrelevant countries and hidden through location obfuscation.
 Across user acquisition campaigns we detected millions of mismatches between the declared browser, and the actual user agent.
 That this occurs at such high volumes indicates the fraud originating from click farms, masquerading as legitimate users.
 And during the initial pandemic related lockdowns in 2020, fraudulent traffic surged by around 21%.

 There are several specific attacks on customer acquisition spend facing online casinos.
 Here are five that hit hard.

 1. Affiliates and Click Outs